Keratin Treatment Vs. Relaxer: The Difference Explained

 - Avoid excess UV and chlorinated or salt water exposure to prevent any damage.

-- Switch to keratin, zinc, and biotin-rich hair products for maintaining keratin-treated hair.
+- Switch to keratin, zinc, and biotin-rich hair productsi XVitamin B7-infused hair products that help promote hair growth, increase hair volume, and result in strong, healthy hair. for maintaining keratin-treated hair.

 Note: Consult a hairstylist for product recommendations.